jdanene/Astroids/README.md

     lorenz  movements through space.
 The smaller the rock the more points you get for shooting it down.
     Once the ship begins moving in a direction it will continue in that direction without player intervention unless the player applies thrust in a different direction.

+    *After a certain level the chaotic world becomes orderly and beautiful, but it takes a certain type of player to reach it....*

 **Game Controls**:
    - up or "w" key: Accelerate the spaceship forwards